viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 <img title="" src="pictures/block_automation.png" alt="" width="600">

-After clicking OK a lot will happen in the diagram.
+After clicking OK, a lot will happen in the diagram.
 Automation added a Debug Module and local memory for the MicroBlaze.
 Processor System Reset IP was added to generate a reset signal for MicroBlaze, which is synchronized with the clock.

 ![](pictures/microblaze_added.png)

-At this point, Vivado 2024.1 shows "Run Block Automation" again (Vivado 2023.1 doesn't do that).
+At this point, Vivado 2024.1/2025.1 show "Run Block Automation" again (Vivado 2023.1 doesn't do that).
 Click on it.
 You will see a proposal to convert MicroBlaze to [MicroBlaze V](https://www.xilinx.com/products/design-tools/microblaze-v.html), i.e., a version of MicroBlaze using the open [RISC-V](https://riscv.org/about/) instruction set.
 We do not want to do it in this tutorial.
 Select Keep Classic MicroBlaze and then click OK.

+**Do not run Connection Automation yet.**

 Let's fine-tune the MicroBlaze configuration before we continue.

 The performance of the app running on MicroBlaze is totally dependent on the amount of instruction and data cache you can provide to the processor.
 Make it as big as possible.
-The cache in FPGA's local memory is tremendously faster than the DDR3 RAM.
+The cache in the FPGA's local memory is tremendously faster than the DDR3 RAM.

 The [testing app](project_files/MicroBlaze_DDR_speed_test_sw) in this repository is a simple memory read speed test.
 On a 30 kB array (which fits into the cache), it runs 7.24 milliseconds when the caches are disabled.
 It runs 0.088 milliseconds from the cache (this is not a typo; it does run only 88 microseconds from the cache).